Early childhood intervention: Providing early childhood intervention

 Robin McWilliam (2003, 2010) developed a model that emphasizes five components: Understanding the family ecology through eco-maps; functional needs assessment through a routines-based interview; transdisciplinary service delivery through the use of a primary service provider; support-based home visits through the parent consultation; and collaborative consultation to child care through individualized intervention within routines.
 "These services are to be provided in the child's natural setting, preferably at a local level, with a family-oriented and multi-dimensional team approach".

-A very common form of early intervention provided is a therapist coming into the home and playing with the child with toys.
+A very common form of early intervention provided is a therapist coming into the home and playing with the child using toys.
 Large toys such as wagons and puzzles can be used to aid the child in muscle development while toys like bubbles can be used to aid in sensory development.
 With services like this the care provided is in a neutral setting at a local level and the family and therapist team are present.
 Experts in early intervention have, however, discredited this form of early intervention in favor of using the visit to build the capability of the child's natural caregivers (e.g., parents), so the child receives much more "intervention" throughout the week than would be received in a single visit, directly from the professional.

-Early childhood intervention may be provided within a centre-based program (such as Early Head Start in the United States), a home-based program (such as Portage in Britain), or a mixed program (such as Lifestart in Australia).
+Early childhood intervention may be provided within a centre-based program (such as Early Head Start in the United States), a home-based program (such as Portage in the United Kingdom), or a mixed program (such as Lifestart in Australia).
 Some programs are funded entirely by the government, while others are charitable or fee-paying, or a combination.